explosion/spacy-llm/migration_guide.md

 ## `0.4.x` to `0.5.x`

 `0.5.x` includes internal refactoring that should have minimal to zero impact to the user experience.
-Mostly, configurations from `0.4.x` should just work on `0.5.x`.
+Mostly, code and config files from `0.4.x` should just work on `0.5.x`.

 ### New Chain-of-Thought NER prompting